 Authenticator apps

-SMS authentication lets users log in to applications by entering a code sent to their phone via text message.
+SMS authentication lets users log in by entering an OTP sent to their registered phone number via text message.
 It verifies users with a possession-based factor (their mobile phone).
-SMS authentication is an improvement on simple static passwords since the passcode changes at every login attempt.

-SMS authentication is convenient for users because it doesn’t require them to learn new behaviors or get new hardware.
+Sending OTP via SMS is convenient for users because it doesn’t require them to learn new behaviors or get new hardware.
 However, it is vulnerable to SIM swapping and man-in-the-middle (MITM) attacks, where adversaries can intercept text messages and gain fraudulent account access.

-Email OTP works like SMS authentication, except the users get the one-time code sent to their email account instead of their phone number.
-It verifies users with a possession-based factor (their email account).
+Email OTP works like SMS authentication, except the users get the OTP sent to their email address instead of their phone number.
+Similarly, it verifies users with a possession-based factor (their email account).

 Almost everyone has an email account and accesses it regularly, making email OTP very convenient.
 However, the security of email OTP is linked to the safety of the email account.
 If attackers gain access to a victim’s email account after phishing or credential stuffing, they can use email OTPs to cause further damage.

-Over the past few years, websites have begun using messaging apps such as WhatsApp and WeChat for OTP authentication.
-Choosing whether to send one-time passcodes over SMS, email, or other messaging apps is often a function of two things:
+Over the past few years, services have begun using messaging apps such as WeChat and WhatsApp for OTP authentication.
+Choosing whether to send OTPs over SMS, email, or other messaging apps is often a function of two things:

 Which method users are most comfortable with